15 Types of Animals That Eat Crickets

 by shankar s. is licensed under CC BY 2.0

 Another pet lizard that enjoys eating crickets is the Chinese water dragon.
-For those with limited room, these animals that eat cricket make wonderful iguana substitutes.
+For those with limited room, these animals make wonderful iguana substitutes.

 Because they are skilled climbers, Chinese water dragons will exploit the vertical space in their enclosures to hunt.

-Because they can jump up high onto the branches where your pet will spend most of its time, crickets are an excellent choice of food for this reptile.
+Because they can jump up high onto the branches where your pet will spend most of its time, crickets are an excellent food choice for this reptile.

 Chinese water dragons enjoy spending time in the water and even swimming, which is something to keep in mind.

-So be cautious; it is a waste of food and can contaminate the water sources if a cricket drowns in the water.
+So be cautious; crickets are food waste and can contaminate water sources if they drown.

 8. Green Anoles